 Recent Changes within the Cord Blood Industry

-The cord blood industry has four key themes impacting the industry, which include:
+The cord blood industry has five key themes impacting the industry, which include:

 1. Diversification of Services